-Shooting At Kentucky High School Leaves 2 Dead, At Least 12 Wounded
+Shooting At Kentucky High School Leaves 2 Dead, At Least 17 Injured

 A statement from Gov. Bevin regarding this morning's events in Marshall County: pic.twitter.com/0n0cxgJkvi— Governor Matt Bevin (@GovMattBevin) January 23, 2018

-Kentucky State Police Commissioner Rick Sanders explained that the suspect began shooting just before 8 a.m., and that first responders arrived on the scene within 10 minutes of the first gunshot.
+Kentucky State Police Commissioner Rick Sanders said that the shooting began just before 8 a.m. and that first responders arrived on the scene within 10 minutes of the first gunshot.
 The shooter was soon arrested in a "nonviolent" fashion and will be charged with murder and attempted murder, according to Bevin.

 "I did not see the shooter, but I did see the commons after.
 It was a disaster.
 Everyone just dropped their stuff and ran," Allissa Hubbard, 16, told member station WKMS.

-She had been in the library when a series of loud pops rang out and students began to run outside.
+She had been in the library when a series of loud pops rang out, and students began to run outside.
 According to WKMS, Hubbard hid beneath a set of stairs with another girl as they listened to the screams of their teachers.

 "I'm terrified," she added.
 "I've been feeling like I'm going to throw up all day long.
 It was awful."